 The cabin has an elegant, albeit slightly dated look.
 The Business Class cabins in Etihad Airways A330 planes feature an identical design and seat layout.

-The Business Class seat has a pitch of 72 inches (183 cm), and width is 20 inches (50 cm).
+The Business Class seat has a pitch of 72 inches (183 cm), and the width is 20 inches (50 cm).
 In front of each seat, below the fixed entertainment screen, is an ottoman covered in brown leather with some storage space below.
 The tray table is attached to the back of the seat in front and can be pulled out quite easily; the table can also be moved out-of-the-way when you need to get up.
 The seat’s side features a USB port and international power port near the floor, making it quite difficult to reach for them when you want to charge your devices.
 The armrest holds the handset for the in-flight entertainment system, as well as the seat controls, which includes massage functions.

-At the push of a button, the seat can be reclined into a fully flat-bed with a length of 72 inches (183 cm), which includes the footrest.
-Unfortunately, no duvet is provided to enhance sleep comfort on this medium-haul flights; Etihad only provides turn-down service (including a mattress, cotton loungewear, and slippers) on longer flights.
+At the push of a button, the seat can be reclined into a fully flatbed with a length of 72 inches (183 cm), which includes the footrest.
+Unfortunately, no duvet is provided to enhance sleep comfort on this medium-haul flight.
+Etihad only provides turn-down service (including a mattress, cotton loungewear, and slippers) on longer flights.
 Etihad’s Middle East competitors Emirates and Qatar Airways do offer turndown service on both medium and long-haul flights.

 What are the best Business Class seats on Etihad’s low-density B777s

 Solo travelers should go for the window seats.
 Window seats are alternately located closer to the window (A & K seats) or to the aisle (C & H seats), and the A & K seats are the ones you want to choose (you will feel very exposed in the C & H seats).

 Couples and good friends should go for one of the middle seats (seats E and F on rows 5, 7, 9, 11, 12, and 14).